HerculesDC/HerculesDC.github.io/index.md

 Those will likely be a mix of artsy ones with game-related projects developed using different platforms/libraries/frameworks.

+[Click here](./MoonPhases/MoonPhases.html) for the first project: Moon Phases with Names

 Bookmark for updates 🤗